gutenbergtools/ebookmaker/docs/images.md

 1. Submitted cover images should be at least 625 x 1000 px and ideally larger.
 The should be not exceed 1MB in size unless specified by a coverpage relation.

 2. Submitted images should be less than 256KB for inline images and less than 1MB for linked images.

+3. Display sizes for images should be set using relative units i.e. `ems`, and Project Gutenberg does not need to restrict pixel sizes for submitted images.